-Eagle – This regal bird is extremely powerful and is associated with the Sun, the eagle is able to swoop down and use its great strength to lift large prey such as sheep, eagles make their nests in tall trees or on rocky cliffs.
+Eagle – This regal bird is extremely powerful and is associated with the Sun.
+The eagle is able to swoop down and use its great strength to lift large prey such as sheep, eagles make their nests in tall trees or on rocky cliffs.
 The word eagle comes from Latin (Aquila), the eagle is known as the, “king of birds,” the eagle is the interpreter of the deity Jupiter.
-The eagle was instructed by Zeus to find the most beautiful boy and bring him to Mount Olympus, to then become a cup bearer.
-The eagle captured Ganymedes (Aquarius), in his talons and delivered him to Mount Olympus.
+The eagle was instructed by Zeus to find the most beautiful boy and bring him to Mount Olympus, he was then to become a cup bearer.
+The eagle captured Ganymedes (Aquarius) in his talons and delivered him to Mount Olympus.

-Flidais – An exceptionally powerful huntress goddess, the Celtic Irish animal goddess Flidais, Flidais had the ability to shape shift and become any creature she wished. and bees.
+Flidais – An exceptionally powerful huntress goddess, the Celtic Irish animal goddess Flidais.
+Flidais had the ability to shape shift and become any creature she wished.
 Celtic deities were related to animals, the Mistress of the Animals was able shape-shift into an animal or bird form.
 Celtic goddesses had the ability to change into animal form to enhance their qualities.
-The Celtic goddesses, in later times took the form of fairies, and on occasion would take the shape of a deer to evade capture and possession, by a hunter magician.
+The Celtic goddesses in later times took the form of fairies and on occasion would take the shape of a deer to evade capture and possession by a hunter magician.

-The Giants – Gigantes, in Greek mythology, were shaped like humans with snakelike tails attached to their legs.
-When Mount Olympus was attacked by the giants, the gods realized they could not be killed by divine hand.
-Zeus then fathered the hero Heracles, through a mortal woman, during the battle between the gods and giants, Heracles was able to slay the giants with poisoned arrows.
+The Giants – Gigantes in Greek mythology, were shaped like humans with snakelike tails attached to their legs.
+When Mount Olympus was attacked by the giants, the gods realised they could not be killed by divine hand.
+Zeus then fathered the hero Heracles through a mortal woman, during the battle between the gods and giants Heracles was able to slay the giants with poisoned arrows.

 Morholt – Morholt was the gigantic brother of the king of Ireland King Mark of Cornwell, the people were expected to pay tribute to Morholt each year, a practice Mark’s nephew Tristan wanted to put an end to.
 Triston sailed to Ireland and killed Morholt, who had first managed to injure Triston with his poisoned sword, he told Triston that only his sister Iseult could cure his poisoned wound.

-Nidhogg – Nidhogg in Germanic mythology was a dragon who lived at one of the three roots of the cosmic tree Yggdrasil, in the freezing mists and darkness of Niflheim, the lowest of the nine worlds, the dragon spent each day eating corpses.
-When he tired of the taste of dead flesh, he chewed the root of Yggdrasil, in the hope of inflicting damage on the cosmos.
+Nidhogg – Nidhogg in Germanic mythology, was a dragon who lived at one of the three roots of the cosmic tree Yggdrasil, in the freezing mists and darkness of Niflheim, the lowest of the nine worlds, the dragon spent each day eating corpses.
+When he tired of the taste of dead flesh, he chewed the roots of Yggdrasil in the hope of inflicting damage on the cosmos.
 Yggdrasil and Nidhogg were destined to survive the final catastrophe of Ragnarok, the end of the world and the doom of the gods.

-Roc – The mythical Arabian bird the Roc, was white, enormous, and had a huge wing span, it was said to have great strength and to feed upon giant serpents and elephants.
+Roc – The mythical Arabian bird Roc, was white, enormous and had a huge wing span, it was said to have great strength and was able to feed upon giant serpents and elephants.
 The Roc’s wingspan was 50 ft., its feathers were as big as palm leaves.

 Scarab Beetle – The scarab beetle was sacred to the god of the Sun Ra, the beetle pushes a ball of dung into an underground burrow where it then consumes it, the dung ball represents the motion of the Sun crossing the sky.
-Many wore amulets in the shape of a scarab beetle, and beetles were often mummified and buried, to then enter the next world.
+Many wore amulets in the shape of a scarab beetle and beetles were often mummified and buried, after which they entered the next world.

 Shaman – Shamans in various tribal societies put on animal or bird headdresses, feather cloaks and animal skins for ritual purposes.
-This enables them to enter into a trance and travel in their minds as animals or birds, communing with the spirits in the otherworld and seek healing for others.
-The great shamans of many tribes take the form of an animal or bird, shamans shape-shifted into their animal spirits, or power animals, who were their guardians.
-We are one with all things, including nature, is the belief of the Shamans, and the three human forces of intent, energy and action are necessary for transformation to occur.
+This enables them to enter into a trance and travel in their minds as animals or birds, communing with the spirits in the otherworld and seeking healing for others.
+The great shamans of many tribes take the form of an animal or bird, shamans shape-shifted into their animal spirits or power animals, who were their guardians.
+We are one with all things including nature, is the belief of the Shamans.
+The three human forces of intent, energy and action are necessary for transformation to occur.

 Siren – In Greek mythology the Sirens were the three daughters of the river god Achelous, they lured sailors to their death.
 On dark nights while at sea, the sailors would be drawn towards the exquisite voices of the Sirens, only to find themselves shipwrecked on the rocks.

 Unicorns – The unicorn was first mentioned and described in 400 BC, it was discovered by a Greek naturalist when he was travelling in the Far East.
-Other accounts of these beautiful creatures, were given by Greek and Roman philosophers, who claimed to have seen them during their travels.
-The unicorn was often engraved on shields and armor, to imbue the wearer and their family or clan with power, and the mystical and enduring qualities of these creatures.
+Other accounts of these beautiful creatures were given by Greek and Roman philosophers who claimed to have seen them during their travels.
+The unicorn was often engraved on shields and armor to imbue the wearer and their family or clan with power and the mystical and enduring qualities of these creatures.
 The tears of the unicorn had magical healing properties.
-The unicorn was the most popular animal in the Middle Ages, it was always depicted in the same way, a beautiful white horse with a white horn protruding from its forehead, and believed to be impossible to capture.
+The unicorn was the most popular animal in the Middle Ages, it was always depicted in the same way, a beautiful white horse with a white horn protruding from its forehead and it was believed to be impossible to capture.

 Xanthus – Xanthus was one of two immortal horses belonging to the Greek hero Achilles, he had the power of human speech.
 Xanthus assisted Achilles on the battlefield but was unnerved by the slaughter, when Achilles questioned the horse about this, Xanthus warned Achilles of his impending death.
 These were the last words spoken by the immortal horse as he was immediately struck dumb by the Furies.

-Human form is not particularly important in many tribal societies, their belief is that all creatures humans are constantly shape shifting, humans may become animals or birds, and animals or birds may become human beings.
+Human form is not particularly important in many tribal societies, their belief is that all creatures and humans are constantly shape shifting, humans may become animals or birds and animals or birds may become humans.
 Some European warriors about to go into battle, entered a trance state and were possessed by the spirit of the wolf.
 There was an archaic practice in Rome where people would keep snakes in their homes, believing the snake to be the spirit of an ancestor.

-All the tales of myth and magic that have been told and retold, I often wonder how many wonderful stories of magical, mythical, supernatural and wonderous creatures are yet to be revealed.
+All the tales of myth and magic that have been told and retold, I often wonder how many wonderful stories of magical, mythical, supernatural and wondrous creatures are yet to be revealed.